 Subscribe to About Us email updates.

 Womenshealth.gov and girlshealth.gov are free services of the U.S. Department of Health and Human Services.
 They provide reliable, accurate, commercial-free information on the health of women and girls.
-These websites cover more than 800 topics, on issues ranging from adolescent health to reproductive health to healthy aging.
+These websites cover a wide variety of women's and girls' health topics, ranging from adolescent health to reproductive health to healthy aging.

 You can access these resources through a toll-free telephone call or through the Internet.
 They offer an information referral center with experienced information and referral specialists answering your calls in English or Spanish.
 Call 800-994-9662 Monday through Friday 9:00 a.m. to 6:00 p.m.
 EST. For individuals who are hearing impaired, call TDD at 888-220-5446.
 Their two comprehensive health websites are available online at and http://www.girlshealth.gov.
 They also provide the National Breastfeeding Helpline with trained peer counselors ready to answer your basic breastfeeding questions.

 Regardless of the way you use their services, you'll get: